Havana Expat City Guide

 La Havana is the capital city and the largest city, leading commercial centre of Cuba.
 The city attracts over a million tourists annually.
 It is also noted for its history, culture, architecture and monuments.

 The public healthcare system in Cuba covers all citizens.
 They have well-trained medical facilities in public hospitals and research centres.
 Private clinics are not available.
-Expats moving to Havana should secure international health insurance.
+Expats moving to Havana should secure international health insurance for both local and global coverage.

 4. Insurance for Expatriates in Havana